databricks-industry-solutions/context-graph-analytics/README.md

 notebook to this solution accelerator.

 1. First develop and test the new feature as a notebook (or DLT notebook) in a Databricks workspace.
+2. Create a new branch and prefix the branch name with your name.
+3. Create a new test case in `src/test_everything.py` using the notebook you developed and tested.
+The provided `smoke01` test will be a good example of how to create a test case.
-2. Decide how you would like to generate the code for your notebook.
+4. Decide how you would like to generate the code for your notebook.
 Most notebooks can be templatized using Jinja2 syntax and generated as a simple notebook - this is the default branch in the code generation logic in `src/solacc.py`.
 In some cases where custom code generation is needed, create a new code generation function in `src/graph_pipelines.py` and add a branch to the code generation logic in `src/solacc.py`.
-3. Create a new test case in `src/test_everything.py`.
-The provide `smoke01` test will be a good example of how to create a test case.
+5. Use the test case you created earlier to drive the development and testing.
-4. Ensure that `pytest` passes.
+6. Ensure that `pytest` passes.
-5. Organize the code changes into a new branch
-6. Push your branch to the origin and open a pull request.
+7. Push your branch to the origin and open a pull request.
-7. Solicit code reviews for the pull request
+8. Solicit code reviews for the pull request
-8. Once the pull request is approved, ask the contact author to merge the code into main.
+9. Once the pull request is approved, ask the contact author to merge the code into main.
-9. Optionally update the `test_drive` branch.
+10. Optionally update the `test_drive` branch.

 ___